-T4MOD project aims at defining, developing, realising, qualifying and validating a user friendly Telemedicine system, through an interoperable IP overlay satellite network associated with an intelligent end-to-end communication platform, capable of supporting different medical specialities.
-This solution, to be validated in a military environment, could also be extended for future exploitations in civilian field for organisations (for example national health systems) operating in underserved and/or geographically isolated areas (such as in the case of natural disasters or humanitarian crises) and to develop new medical protocols for a cooperative medical work of diagnosis and therapies.
+T4MOD project aims at developing and validating a user-friendly Telemedicine system, through an interoperable IP overlay satellite network associated to an intelligent end-to-end communication service, capable to support different medical specialities.
+This solution, to be validated in a military environment, could be also extended for future exploitations in civilian field for organisations (for example national health systems) operating in underserved and/or geographically isolated areas, such as in case of natural disasters or humanitarian crises.
+The system can be instrumental to develop new medical protocols for a cooperative medical work of diagnosis and therapies.
 T4MOD involves as users the health Department of four Ministries of Defence: France, Germany, Italy and Spain.

-The system is addressed at end users belonging to Military Health Services in France, Germany, Italy and Spain.
+The system is addressed to end users belonging to Military Health Services of France, Germany, Italy and Spain.
 The hospitals involved in the pilot will be in Europe and in some remote areas of operations.